-N60 is a nitrogen-strengthened stainless steel that provides a significantly lower cost way to fight wear and galling compared with cobalt-bearing and high nickel alloys.
+N60 is a nitrogen-strengthened stainless steel that provides a significantly lower cost way to fight wear and galling when compared with cobalt-bearing and high nickel alloys.
 Its uniform corrosion resistance is better than Type 304 in most media.
 Chloride pitting resistance is superior to Type 316.
 Room temperature yield strength is nearly twice that of Types 304 and 316.
-In addition, N60 Stainless Steel provides excellent high-temperature oxidation resistance and low-temperature impact resistance.
+In addition, N60 stainless steel provides excellent high-temperature oxidation resistance and low-temperature impact resistance.
 N60 is truly an all purpose metal.
 This fully austenitic alloy was originally designed as a temperature alloy, and subsequently has good high temperature properties for temperatures around 1800ºF.
 The oxidation resistance of N60 is similar to Type 309 S.S., and far superior to Type 304S.S.
 This grade is best known for its wear and galling resistance.

 The additions of Silicon and Manganese have given this alloy a matrix to inhibit wear, galling, and fretting even in the annealed condition.
 Higher strengths are attainable through cold working the material and is still fully austenitic after severe cold-working.
 This working does not enhance the anti-galling properties as is normal for carbon steels and some stainless steels.
-The benefit to the cold or hot work put into the material is added strength and hardness, and the w ear resistance does not decrease noticeably.
+The benefit to the cold or hot work put into the material is added strength and hardness, and the wear resistance does not decrease noticeably.
 Chromium and Nickel additions give it comparable corrosion to 304 and 316 stainless steels, while having approximately twice the yield strength.
-The high mechanical strength in annealed parts permits use of reduced cross sections for weight, and cost reductions through the use of thinner stock.
+The high mechanical strength in annealed parts permits use of reduced cross sections for weight and cost reductions through the use of thinner stock.

 If your galling problem occurs at less than 1500ºF, then you should think about switching to this alloy.
-N60 has a better cost advantage than any other alloy available.
+N60 has a better cost advantage than any other alloys available.
 Other materials require an additional amount of heat treating to raise their hardness, where N60 is excellent in the annealed condition.